DigitalPhonetics/IMS-Toucan/README.md

 script to automatically download them from the release page and put them into their appropriate locations with appropriate names.

 ---

+## Inference 🦢

+You can load your trained models, or the pretrained provided one, using the `InferenceInterfaces/ToucanTTSInterface.py`.
+Simply create an object from it with the proper directory handle identifying the model you want to use.
+The rest should work out in the background.
+You might want to set a language embedding or a speaker embedding using the *set_language* and *set_speaker_embedding* functions.
+Most things should be self-explanatory.

+An *InferenceInterface* contains two methods to create audio from text.
+They are *read_to_file* and
+*read_aloud*.

+- *read_to_file* takes as input a list of strings and a filename.
+It will synthesize the sentences in the list and concatenate them with a short pause inbetween and write them to the filepath you supply as the other argument.

+- *read_aloud* takes just a string, which it will then convert to speech and immediately play using the system's speakers.
+If you set the optional argument
+  *view* to
+  *True*, a visualization will pop up, that you need to close for the program to continue.

+Their use is demonstrated in
+*run_interactive_demo.py* and
+*run_text_to_file_reader.py*.

+There are simple scaling parameters to control the duration, the variance of the pitch curve and the variance of the energy curve.
+You can either change them in the code when using the interactive demo or the reader, or you can simply pass them to the interface when you use it in your own code.

+---

 ## Creating a new Training Pipeline 🦆

-What we call ToucanTTS is actually mostly FastSpeech 2, but with a couple of changes, such as the normalizing flow based PostNet that was introduced in PortaSpeech.
-We found the VAE used in PortaSpeech too unstable for low-resource cases, so we continue experimenting with those in experimental branches of the toolkit.
-There are a bunch of other changes that mostly relate to low-resource scenarios.
-For more info, have a look at the ToucanTTS docstring.

 In the directory called
-*Utility* there is a file called *path_to_transcript_dicts.py*.
+*Utility* there is a file called `path_to_transcript_dicts.py`.
 In this file you should write a function that returns a dictionary that has all the absolute paths to each of the audio files in your dataset as strings as the keys and the textual transcriptions of the corresponding audios as the values.